Perrier reminded me that I have a confession to make…

 Pass a sparkling cold one I’m on one

 Perrier has all of the elements that make it a great song: a catchy hook, great lyrics, lit production, and replay value.
 This one will definitely go on my playlist.
-I’m thirsty for good music, and Perrier is just what I need to quench that thirst.
+I’m thirsty for good music, and this track is just what I need to quench that thirst.

 Hear more music and follow all of Shea’s social links from: https://musicbyshea.com